My Lovely Followers

 Love and hugs,

-Gina K Designs - Master Layouts 8 (for stitched & mat panels)
+Gina K Designs - Master Layouts 14 (for stitched rectangle)

-Limetree Crafts - 250gsm silky smooth white card - currently oos but this is available as an alternative
+Limetree Crafts - 250gsm silky smooth white card - not currently available - but they do have 280gsm silky smooth white card available here

 Versafine - onyx black ink pad